Medal of Honor (2010 video game): Plot

 Deuce and Dusty move up the mountain, eliminating enemy positions and providing sniper support for AFO Neptune, which is in heavy contact on the adjacent mountain, Takur Ghar.
+Takur Ghar was the location of fierce fighting between US Special Operations Forces and al-Qaeda and Taliban insurgents, during Operation Anaconda in March 2002.
 Neptune withdraws over the ridge line, and fights their way to the extraction point.
 Mother and Rabbit make it to the helicopter, but the Chinook is damaged by heavy enemy fire and forced to leave Voodoo and Preacher behind.
 Defying orders to return to base, Mother and Rabbit re-insert at nighttime, barely escaping death when their Chinook comes under fire and crash lands.
 They search for Voodoo and Preacher but are eventually compromised and Rabbit is severely wounded in the firefight.
-The two jump off a cliff in an attempt to escape pursuit but are eventually captured by insurgents.
+The two jump off a cliff in an attempt to escape pursuit but are captured by insurgents.
 Back at Bagram, General Flagg refuses to risk additional losses and orders them to pull back and reassess, dooming the SEALs.
 Defying orders, Drucker instead sends in the Ranger Quick Reaction Force to extract Neptune.

 While on approach, the QRF Chinook is hit by heavy fire and crash lands.
 After securing the crash site, Hernandez, Ybarra, Adams, and Patterson head for the mountain pass.
 Hernandez is wounded while attempting to open a spider-hole and Ybarra brings him back to the landing zone for treatment.
-Adams and Patterson push on and link up with Preacher and Voodoo.
-After engaging multiple enemy strongholds with the help of a CIA Predator drone, they eventually locate Mother and the grievously wounded Rabbit.
+Adams and Patterson link up with Preacher and Voodoo.
+After engaging multiple enemy strongholds with the help of a CIA Predator drone, they locate Mother and the grievously wounded Rabbit.
 Rabbit's condition worsens and, despite his squad-mates' aid, he succumbs to his wounds before extraction arrives.
 While observing a pair of F-15Es bombing the remaining insurgent bunkers, Preacher collects a rabbit's foot charm from Rabbit's body; Mother and Preacher then note that the war is far from over.

 In an epilogue, Preacher and Ajab (a CIA asset) converse with each other in Pashto while observing the street.
 They identify the man they are looking out for and move to approach him before the screen cuts to black.